kdrag0n/protonaosp.kdrag0n.dev/docs/developers/details/performance.md

 [Benchmark results](#benchmarks) are available to quantify these performance improvements.
 Most of them are the result of empirically profiling for bottlenecks and optimizing accordingly.

 The sections below describe the technical details of our optimizations.
+All pre-optimization profiling percentages were sourced from a Pixel 5 running ProtonAOSP 11.3.1, unless otherwise stated.
+"The Settings test" refers to opening and closing activities in Settings, specifically Developer Options because of the amount of preferences it contains.

 ## Native code